No one really thinks about their tires until something happens—like getting a flat tire due to tire damage or hitting an

-Roadside assistance plans will give you emergency assistance to get your vehicle to a repair shop but do not pay for the tire to be repaired or replaced.
+Roadside assistance plans will give you emergency assistance to get your vehicle to a repair shop, but they don't pay for the tire to be repaired or replaced.
 Tires can be covered by a manufacturer’s warranty or by purchasing tire road hazard protection.
 Coverage options, exclusions, and policy limits will vary by protection plan.

 Manufacturer’s Tire Warranty

 Most new tires come from the manufacturer with a built-in warranty, but a manufacturer’s warranty has limits.
 The manufacturer’s warranty covers any defects in workmanship.

 Common defects covered by the manufacturer’s warranty include sidewall cracking and block or tread loss.
 You should be aware that new tire manufacturer’s warranties do not cover punctures from external sources.

 Road Hazard Protection